 What is Young Motor Trader Insurance?

 Young motor traders looking to set up by themselves for the first time may find it difficult to get insurance.
-If that’s your situation right now, then don’t despair – we’re here to help you!
+We are here to help.

 Getting motor trade insurance if you’re under 25

-If you’re between 21 and 25 years old, Bollington can consider you for a motor trade policy.
+If you’re between 21 and 25 years old, Gallagher can consider you for a motor trade policy.

 The best way of getting a policy at this age is to have some previous experience in the motor trade, particularly if you’ve carried out skilled work in service and repair, tyre fitting or a similar role.
 Your chances of being accepted for a motor trade policy are greater if you can show that you have spent time learning your trade and have gained ‘on-the-job’ experience.